MCP HubMCP Hub

 • Retrieve my latest unread messages

-• Plan an event with Tim for next week
+• I need to plan an event with Tim for 2hrs next week.
+Suggest some time slots

 Quickstart

-To install mcp-gsuite for Claude Desktop via Smithery:
+To install mcp-gsuite for Claude Desktop automatically via Smithery:

 npx -y @smithery/cli install mcp-gsuite --client claude